Would you feel comfortable laying down on a bed that someone else already tested during the coronavirus pandemic?

 We think that it’s relatively safe to buy a mattress online during these times.
 The risk of contamination from touching a package that was handled by an infected person is relatively low.
 The health risks associated with getting a poor night of sleep are well-documented (and can even increase your chances of getting corona!), so if you’re in need of a new bed this is as good of a time as any to buy one.

-If you have a medical condition that makes you more susceptible to getting the disease, you should probably hold off on your next mattress purchase (or at least have it get delivered to someone else in the meantime).
-But if you’re healthy and have no preexisting conditions then buying a mattress online should be fine.
+If you have a medical condition that makes you more susceptible to getting the disease, you should probably hold off on your next mattress purchase.
+But if you’re healthy and have no preexisting conditions then buying a mattress online or in person should be fine.

-We do not recommend that you go into a physical brick-and-mortar retail mattress store at this time.
+We do not recommend that you go into a physical brick-and-mortar retail mattress store at this time if you have health conditions.
 Laying down on the exact same mattress that multiple people have already tested, being in close proximity to other people, and touching all of the other objects in the store puts you at unnecessary risk.
-While we understand that independent mattress stores and big brands like Mattress Firm need customers to survive, we don’t think their profits are worth other people lives.
+While we understand that independent mattress stores and big brands like Mattress Firm need customers to survive, we don’t think you should shop there if you’re at risk.